 However, there is one thing all of Andros beaches share in common.
 They have the clearest waters you could ever dream of!

 When To Visit The Best Andros Beaches

-The best time to enjoy Andros beaches to the fullest is either in June, late spring or early autumn when temperatures allow for a swim in the sea but winds are scarce compared to July and August.
+The best time to enjoy Andros beaches to the fullest is June, late spring or early autumn when temperatures allow for a swim in the sea but winds are scarce compared to July and August.